What does thermally broken mean, and what are thermally broken aluminium windows and doors?

 > Powder coated surfaces with a large range of colours

-Why not compare the benefits of uPVC windows and doors and then decide which option would be the best for your home or building.
+Why not compare the benefits of thermally broken aluminium windows and doors with uPVC windows and doors.
+Then decide which option would be the best for your residential or commercial building.

 READ MORE ARTICLES HERE: